AUTOMATIC1111/stable-diffusion-webui-extensions/README.md

 - An extension will need to be functioning for it to be included.

-- If extension is non-functioning an not maintained, we might redirect it to a fork or remove it form the index.
+- If extension is no longer functional and not maintained, we might redirect it to a fork or remove it form the index.

 - Not all extensions will be accepted, we will review the extension and make an assessment.